mydaytrip/partner-api/source/includes/day-trips-api.md

 ## Book Day Trip

 This endpoint creates a new booking for a selected day trip product.
+The minimum time to departure is 36 hours.

 > To book a day trip for 3 adults and 1 child: